n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/DateTime/README.md

 You can also specify a custom format by setting the *Custom Format* toggle to 'On'.

 - Options
 	- *From Format* field: Allows you to specify the format of the input values.
-For example, `YYYY/MM/DD HH:MM:SS`, `DD.MM.YYYY`, `MM/DD/YYYY`, etc. Refer to the [FAQs](#what-values-can-i-use-in-the-from-format-field) to learn about the possible vaules.
+Refer to the [FAQs](#what-values-can-i-use-in-the-from-format-field) to learn about the possible vaules.
 	- *From Timezone* field: Allows you to specify the timezone of the input values, for input timezones that are different from n8n's system clock.
 	- *To Timezone* field: Allows you to specify the timezone that the input values have to be converted to.